-Maintained grounds and monastery ruins, El Convento Santa Clara survived two earthquakes before it was left in ruins in 1984.
+Maintained grounds and monastery ruins, The El Convento Santa Clara survived two earthquakes before it was left in ruins in 1984.
 For 40Q ($5) you can enjoy the quiet grounds and take lovely photographs of the stone arches.
-A coming of age Quinceanera princess was having a photoshoot taken on the grounds and I asked her if I could take her picture.

 2. Church of Candelaria Ruins

 Just a few blocks from my hotel was the original face of the Candelaria parish.
 The Spanish baroque structure has been integrated into modern living, now adjacent to a basketball court.
 The plague on the building marks its insurrection in 1548 and due to catastrophic damage, the Church was eventually abandoned.
-According to the New York Times, the earthquake in Guatemala that took place on Sept 3, 1874 was the most devastating recorded in the world that year.
+According to inscription, the earthquake in Guatemala that took place on Sept 3, 1874 was the most devastating recorded in the world that year.

 3. Santa Catalina Arch

-The most distinguished landmark in Antigua, this 17th century arch was originally connected to the Santa Catalina convent, allowing the nuns to pass from one building to another without going on the street.
-There are several high end textile stores on this street with beautiful adornments of cloth and housewares, but I recommend walking to Nim Po’t for the best shopping.
+As the most distinguished landmark in Antigua, this 17th century arch was originally connected to the Santa Catalina convent that = allowed the nuns to pass from one building to another without going on the street.
+In this plaza are several high end textile stores on this street with beautiful adornments of cloth and housewares, but I recommend walking to Nim Po’t for the best shopping.

 Central America evokes an ancient whisper, carried by the smoke of a ceremonial fire, the purification of a temazcal and the bitter sustenance of the sacred cacao.